-CEIAG for KS4 students was prioritised including a catch-up programme for year 10.
+CEIAG for KS4 students was prioritised utilising our full-time careers advisor and lead.
 All students left year 11 with a place and back-up plan or appropriate intervention in place with the local authority.
+Reducing the number of students not in education, employment or training remains a priority as does our careers curriculum embedded through our connected personal development curriculum.